simonplend/workshop-node-validation-essentials/workshop/01-why-validation-is-essential/README.md

 - Check the `recipe` object has an `ingredients` property.
 - Check that the `ingredients` property is an array.
 - Check that the `ingredients` array has 1 or more items.
-- `return` to stop the route handler function continuing.
+- `return` early to stop the route handler function continuing.

 Check your work by running: